majdros/yolo_ros2_following/README.md

 - [yolo_ros2_interaction](./yolo_ros2_interaction/README.md)

 ## Limitation
+The current implementation of object detection and following has several limitations that should be considered:

+- RGB camera limitations: The project is based on an RGB camera that can only follow specific, pre-examined and measured objects.

+- Lighting Conditions: Since the project is designed for indoor use, the validation of models was performed exclusively under artificial lighting.
+Performance may degrade in outdoor environments or under significantly different lighting conditions.

 ## License
 This Work is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-See the [LICENSE](./LICENSE) file for details.